OntimizeWeb/docs/_o_components/12-o-combo.component.md

   </o-form>
 ```

-If you want to change the text by default, you must to added the traslation by this key 'INPUT.COMBO.MESSAGE_TRIGGER' in your bundle
+If you want to override the default trigger lable, add the entry `INPUT.COMBO.MESSAGE_TRIGGER` in your bundle with the desired text.

 ```html
  'INPUT.COMBO.MESSAGE_TRIGGER':' (+{0} others)'